thearn/simple-cython-example/README.md

 ```

-So the cython-generated C implementation of `array_sum` is interestingly on parity with `numpy.sum`, which
+So the cython-generated C implementation of `array_sum` is on parity with `numpy.sum`, and are
-are together much faster than the pure python implementation.
+are each much faster than the pure python implementation.

-The C implementation of `tessellatee` blew a python+numpy implementation out of the water.
+The C implementation of `tessellate` blew the python+numpy implementation out of the water.
 Looks like I've got some
 rewriting to do on [STL Tools](https://github.com/thearn/stl_tools)!

 # Profiling function